delton137/delton137.github.io/science.md

 **D. C. Elton**.
 "Self-explaining AI as an alternative to interpretable AI".
 To appear in: *Proceedings of the 13th Annual Conference on Artificial General Intelligence (AGI-2020)*. [[arXiv](https://arxiv.org/abs/2002.05149)]

 Z. Boukouvalas, M. Puerto, **D. C. Elton**, P. W. Chung, M. D. Fuge.
-"Independent Vector Analysis for Molecular Data Fusion: Application to Property Prediction and Molecular Knowledge Discovery". to appear in *Prooceedings of the 28th European Signal Processing Conference (EUSIPCO 2020)*
+"Independent Vector Analysis for Molecular Data Fusion: Application to Property Prediction and Molecular Knowledge Discovery". to appear in *Proceedings of the 28th European Signal Processing Conference (EUSIPCO 2020)*

 Y. Zhu, **D. C. Elton**, S. Lee, P. J. Pickhardt, R. M. Summers.
 "Image Translation by Latent Union of Subspaces for Cross-Domain Plaque Detection".
 To appear in: *Proceedings of the 2020 Medical Imaging with Deep Learning (MIDL) Conference*. [[arXiv](https://arxiv.org/abs/2005.11384)]